Scientific Name: Vespa mandarinia

 Yes.
 Northern giant hornets have been verified in Blaine and Bellingham as of February 2020.

 Northern giant hornet poses a serious threat to Washington honeybees and the honeybee industry.
 While the extent of possible damage to Washington’s honeybee industry is not yet known, a similar hornet in Europe has reduced beehives by 30 percent and up to two-thirds of the honey yield.

 Report any sighting to the Washington State Department of Agriculture or the Washington Invasive Species Council reporting app.
 IMPORTANT NOTE: Use extreme caution near northern giant hornets.
 The stinger of the northern giant hornet is longer than that of a honeybee and the venom is more powerful than any local bee or wasp.
 If you find a colony do NOT attempt to remove or eradicate it.
 Report it immediately using one of the avenues here.

 - Asian giant hornets grow to 1½ inches in length.

 - Bodies are marked by yellow or orange and black stripes with large yellow or orange heads.

 How Do I Distinguish it From Native Species?

-Asian giant hornets distinguishing feature is their size.
-There is not a native species of wasp or hornet in Washington State that grows to the size that Asian giant hornets regularly do.
+Northern giant hornets distinguishing feature is their size.
+There is not a native species of wasp or hornet in Washington State that grows to the size that northern giant hornets regularly do.
 In addition to their large size, their yellow/orange heads are another identifying feature.